adobe/aepsdk_flutter/docs/migration.md

 | Place Monitor | NA |

 ## Update SDK initialization

+> [!NOTE]
+> Starting from Adobe Experience Platform Flutter **5.x**,  there is no longer a need to initialize the SDK on the [native platforms](https://github.com/adobe/aepsdk_flutter/tree/v4.x?tab=readme-ov-file#usage), as was required in earlier versions.

+Refer to the initializing info [here](https://github.com/adobe/aepsdk_flutter/tree/main?tab=readme-ov-file#initializing).

+---
+Instruction for using AEP Flutter Version 4.x and Earlier.

 Remove the deprecated registration code and the extensions that are not supported in AEP Flutter libraries.